oriolaranda/DistMIS/README.md

 * imagesTr: Brain images for training.
 * labelsTr: Label images for training.

-> Note that the imagesTs are not used because their respective labels are not provided.
+> Note that the folder imagesTs is not used because their respective labels are not provided.
+The training, validation and test sets are split using the data available (imagesTr and labelsTr).

 The data is composed by 3D samples of shape (240,240,155,4) for the brain images and (240,240,155,1) for the ground truth segmentation masks.
 The data format is NIfTI, commonly used in medical imaging.
 A transposition of the channels is applied and the shape of the samples is reduced to (4,240,240,152) and (1, 240,240,152).
 Additionally, standardization is applied to the brain images and the 3 clases for the labels are joined to form a binary clasification problem: pixel is tumor (1) or is not (0).